Terms & Conditions

 6. Payment Terms

-Standard trading terms are strictly 20 days net from the end of month invoice/statement date.
+Payment is required at the time of the appointment unless agreed otherwise.
+For account holders standard trading terms are strictly 20 days net from the end of month invoice/statement date.

 7. Late Payment Sanctions

 i) The Practice is entitled to charge a late payment fee of $15.00 and 1.5% interest on any clients account where there is an overdue portion.

 ii) If a client's account is not settled in full, The Practice has the right to send the account out for collection and or take legal action to recover all outstanding amounts.
 All costs including debt collection, commissions, solicitor fees, court fees and any out of pocket expenses will be the liability of the client.
 Credit will be no longer be available.